-22In the first quarter of 1961, the unemployment was 6.8 percent while the (current) CBO estimate of the non-cyclical rate of unemployment in 1961Q1 is 5.9 percent.
-Of course, the concept of the natural rate only came to prominance later due to Friedman (1968).
+^{22.} In the first quarter of 1961, the unemployment was 6.8 percent while the (current) CBO estimate of the noncyclical rate of unemployment in 1961Q1 is 5.9 percent.
+Of course, the concept of the natural rate only came to prominence later due to Friedman (1968).
 Another similarity with the 1960s is that both then and now fiscal policy was expansionary.

-23This story incorporates elements of three of the four standard explanations: the wrong theory (a static Phillips curve), imperfect information (an underestimate of the natural rate of unemployment); and political pressures together will the inability to commit.
-Another similarity between the 1960s and recent years is the Fed's apparent faith in fine tuning as reflected in its belief that it can engineer a soft landing, reducing inflation without causing unemployment to rise.
+^{23.} This story incorporates elements of three of the four standard explanations: the wrong theory (a static Phillips curve), imperfect information (an underestimate of the natural rate of unemployment); and political pressures together with the inability to commit.
+Another similarity between the 1960s and recent years is the Fed's apparent faith in fine-tuning as reflected in its belief that it can engineer a soft landing, reducing inflation without causing unemployment to rise.